tonykwon/Docker-Virtual-Hosting/README.md

 mariadb               latest              f04960029149        8 days ago          395MB
 ```

-Try firing up the services: `$ docker-compose up`.
-Since we are running it on foreground, use a different terminal to see what containers are created & running.
+Since we are running it on the foreground, use a different terminal to see what containers are created & running.
 ```
 $ docker ps -a
 CONTAINER ID        IMAGE                 COMMAND                  CREATED             STATUS              PORTS                                      NAMES
 9197af281717        jwilder/nginx-proxy   "/app/docker-entry..."
 2 seconds ago       Up 1 second         0.0.0.0:80->80/tcp, 0.0.0.0:443->443/tcp   nginx-proxy
 360df1662580        mariadb               "docker-entrypoint..."
 2 seconds ago       Up 1 second         0.0.0.0:3306->3306/tcp                     db
 ```

-Since the images are pulled, simply running `$ docker-compose up` should be enough from now on.

 To stop, press ctrl+c then
 ```